 Seville is typical Spain – bulls, tapas, flamenco.
 Most visitors spend their time at the big touristic sites or taking in a flamenco show, and you’d be hard-pressed to not hear any English during your visit.

 Seville has hosted two Ibero-American fairs – in 1929 and 1992 – and the architectural legacy left by these celebration adds color to the city.
 Futuristic buildings from the later fair can be visited in the Cartuja in the northwest corner of the city, and the grandiose buildings left from the first, as well as the Plaza de España, are clustered around the María Luisa park.

 The Guadalquivir is also the only navigable river in Spain, so the city is beginning to see an influx in cruise ships coming into the city.
 Won’t see that elsewhere in Spain!

 When is the best time to visit Seville?

-La Hispalense, as it’s known locally, sits in the Guadalquivir River valley, so this means that summers are unbearably hot, whereas winters are often damp and bone-chillingly cold.
-March and April and October, for this reason, are the best times to visit.
-There are always loads of visitors around Holy Week and the Fair, but be aware that hotel tariffs go up considerably.
+La Hispalense, as it’s known locally, sits in the Guadalquivir River valley.
+So summers are unbearably hot, whereas winters are often damp and bone-chillingly cold.
+March and April and October are the best times to visit.

 Can you recommend somewhere to eat in Seville?

-Seville’s gastronomic claim to fame is definitely its tapas bars, and it’s easy to make a meal with a few small plates of food.
+Seville’s gastronomic claim to fame is definitely its tapas bars.
+It’s easy to make a meal with a few small plates of food.
 There’s also been a resurgence in creative food recently, so you can find options for every palate.

 There are heaps of options in the city for food, though you’ll find many in the area immediately surrounding the touristic sites.
-I’d venture outside this area, as many have low quality and equally low service, and get to the bars in El Arenal near the bullring or those in the Macarena district, near the Alameda de Hércules.
+I’d venture outside this area, as many have low quality and equally low service.
+Get to the bars in El Arenal near the bullring or those in the Macarena district, near the Alameda de Hércules.